Integrated Care for Traumatic Brain Injury and Substance Use Disorder

 The trial information does not specify whether you need to stop taking your current medications.

-What makes the Integrated Model of Care treatment unique for traumatic brain injury and substance use disorder?
+What evidence suggests that the Integrated Model of Care is effective for traumatic brain injury and substance use disorder?

 This trial is for military veterans and service members who have experienced a mild traumatic brain injury (mTBI), also known as a concussion, with or without substance use issues.
 Specific eligibility criteria are not provided.